PyrokineticDarkElf/Espanso-Lorem-Ipsum-HTML-Generator/README.md

-# Lorem Ipsum generator for Espanso
+# Lorem Ipsum HTML generator for Espanso
 This package can generate Lorem Ipsum Sentences, Paragraphs and HTML Lists.

 ## Usage